ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 To see this file, expand the content of the **res** folder in the **project** view and next the **layout** folder.
 Double-click on the file to open it.
 You can visualize this file in code and design modes.

 Explore the code and see the implementation of each button.
-For example, the implementation of the button associated with the function listed above looks like this:
+For example, the implementation of the buttons associated with the function listed above looks like this:

 ```
 <Button